記事内にプロモーションを含むことがあります

 START Blender 1) – Customize UI and Make It Easy to Use

-I have been a Maya user for more than 10 years, but I mainly use Blender for my personal productions.
+I have been a Maya user for 15 years, but I mainly use Blender for my productions.

 When I start using new software, the first thing that Toha does is “customize the UI to your liking”.